-- . the implied consideration paid for the common stock; - the implied valuation of the subordinated units and general partner interest of Star Gas Partners currently owned by Petro;

-- . the redemption value of certain of Petro's indebtedness and preferred stock; - the value of certain of Petro's indebtedness that will remain outstanding subsequent to the transaction; - . consent fees paid to certain of Petro's debt holders; - an estimate of all of the transaction costs associated with the transaction; and - .
-Petro's normalized 1997 EBITDA, normalized 1998 EBITDA and projected 1999 EBITDA based on the Adjusted Projections for Petro.
+- . the implied consideration paid for the Petro common stock; - the implied valuation of the subordinated units and general partner interest of Star Gas Partners currently owned by Petro; - . the redemption value of certain of Petro's indebtedness and preferred stock; - the value of some of Petro's indebtedness that will remain outstanding subsequent to the transaction; - . consent fees paid to certain of Petro's debt holders; - . an estimate of all of the transaction costs associated with the transaction that will not be funded by Petro; and - .
+Petro's actual 1998 EBITDA, adjusted for actual 1999 EBITDA and projected 2000 EBITDA based on the Adjusted Projections for Petro.